akash-Sa19/nft_preview_card/README.md

 - Twitter [@AkashSa71312006](https://twitter.com/AkashSa71312006)

 ## Acknowledgments
-This is thanks to @  for helping me in this project, your video helped me to complete this challenge. keep up the good work buddy!
+This is thanks to [Thomas Sankara](https://github.com/SankThomas) for helping me in this project, your video helped me to complete this challenge. keep up the good work buddy!